pmndrs/zustand/docs/guides/nextjs.md

 There are two architectures for a Next.js application: the [Pages Router](https://nextjs.org/docs/pages/building-your-application/routing) and the [App Router](https://nextjs.org/docs/app/building-your-application/routing).
-The usage of Zustand on both architectures should be the same with slightly differences related to each architecture.
+The usage of Zustand on both architectures should be the same with slight differences related to each architecture.

 #### Pages Router